Crypto Onboarding: Passwordless Wallets in Practice

 The EIP-7702 authorization allows an EOA to temporarily act as a smart contract, enabling the initialization process.
 Once this UserOperation is executed, your smart account is ready for WebAuthn-based transactions.

-Executing Transactions with WebAuthn
+Executing transactions with WebAuthn

-Preparing the Transaction
+Preparing the transaction

 Let's demonstrate by minting some ERC-20 tokens.
 The process involves preparing a UserOperation with a placeholder signature, then replacing it with the actual WebAuthn signature: